 On October 16, 2020, the Company entered into a professional services agreement with an investor relations service provider.
 Pursuant to the agreement, the Company issued warrants exercisable for a total of 14,000 shares of the Company's common stock (the "Warrants") at an exercise price of \$32.10 per share.
 The Warrants became fully vested on October 19, 2021 and expire on November 3, 2025.
-Any shares of the Company's common stock issued upon exercise of the Warrants are permitted to be settled in unregistered shares.
-The Warrants are classified as equity as they meet all the conditions under U.S. GAAP for equity classification.
-In accordance with U.S. GAAP, the Company has calculated the fair value of the warrants for initial measurement and will reassess whether classification for the warrant is appropriate upon any changes to the warrants or capital structure, at each balance sheet date.
-The weighted average assumptions used in determining the \$334,740 fair value of the Warrants were as follows:
+The Warrants were exercised in full on a cashless basis, resulting in the issuance of 6,087 shares of common stock during the year ended December 31, 2024.
+No cash proceeds were received and the exercise price settled by reducing the total shares issued in lieu of cash payment.